Soba Salad with Crispy Salmon Skin

 1. Prepare the Salmon and Skin

-Line a baking sheet with parchment paper and place the salmon skin strips on one side, ensuring they are spread out in a single layer.
+Line a baking sheet with parchment paper and place the salmon skin strips on one side.

 Wrap the salmon fillets in a parchment paper separately to keep them moist while baking.

-Bake both the salmon fillets and the skin at 400ºF (200ºC) for about 20 minutes, or until the salmon is fully cooked and the skin turns crispy and golden brown.
+Bake both the salmon fillets and the skin for about 20 minutes, or until the salmon is fully cooked and the skin turns crispy and golden brown.

 2. Prepare the Vegetables